isotopp/isotopp.github.io/content/posts/2022-04-05-change-data-capture-and-the-binlog.md

 # Transactionality and CDC

 MySQL writes a binlog record only on commit.
-So as long as the transaction does not commit successfully, nothing is visible to replicas, and neither to CDC.
+As long as the transaction does not commit successfully, nothing is visible to replicas, and neither to CDC.

-The data written to the binlog is one or more row changes affected by a set of statements in a transaction.
+The data written to the binlog are all the row changes affected by a set of statements in a transaction.
-It is not geared to business level events of the kind we want to see on our Kafka, but log level table changes on a more of less normalized SQL schema.
+It is not geared to business level events of the kind we want to see on our Kafka, but logs table level changes to the SQL schema.

 ## Outboxes - why and how?

-Also, the data formats written to the binlog change as the schema evolves based on the needs of the team owning that schema.
+The data written to the binlog will reflect changes to the table structure, as the schema evolves based on the needs of the team owning that schema.
-This will affect the data CDC seems, and break downstream consumers.
+Since the CDC stream sees the same changes, the data format in there will also change, and break downstream consumers.

 One might entertain the idea of not reading data from MySQL binlogs, but implementing CDC at the application level.
 This has a few advantages: